LoopKit/Loop/README.md

 <br/><a name="hw2">2</a>.
 Pump must have a remote ID added in the [Remote Options](https://www.medtronicdiabetes.com/sites/default/files/library/download-library/workbooks/x22_menu_map.pdf) menu.
 <br/><a name="hw3">3</a>.
 Early firmware only available on select models is required for using Closed Loop and Bolus features.
 <br/><a name="hw4">4</a>.
 It's not impossible, but comms-heavy and there's some work to be done.
 File an issue if you're someone who's up for the challenge and can test this hardware configuration.
+<br/><a name="hw4">5</a>.
+Confirmed working with AU MM554 firmware 2.6A - unsuccessful reports from some, need to check individual pumps.

 ### RileyLink